C h e t a n a ~ Women´s Skill Development Project

 Tara founded Chetana in 2008 as a women´s skill development project.
 After recovering from a life-threatening illness she made it her lifegoal to support women from marginalized communities on their journey to a more independent and empowered life.

 The products from Chetana are handmade from start to finish.
 The wonderful women working for Chetana dye the cotton, weave it and turn it into colourful and strong bags, conserving the century old craft of weaving and natural dyeing techniques.
-Chetana vouches for fair salaries and working conditions for all women involved in their programs.
+Chetana advocates for fairer salaries and working conditions for all women involved in their programs.

 You can find me on a market in summer or visit my etsy page